kunikada/key-value-store-api/CONTRIBUTING.md

   - `deleteItem`: Removes items from DynamoDB based on a key
   - `extractAndStoreCode`: Extracts numeric codes from text and stores them
 - **DynamoDB**: NoSQL database that stores the key-value pairs with automatic TTL capabilities
-- **Serverless Framework**: Used for infrastructure as code, simplifying the deployment process
+- **SST (Serverless Stack Toolkit)**: Used for infrastructure as code, simplifying the deployment process

 This architecture provides a highly scalable, cost-effective solution with minimal operational overhead as it leverages AWS's managed services and the serverless computing model.